 Proposed changes to Plum Creek’s proposed development plan by the Land Use Regulation Commission (LURC) still would allow development on remote Lily Bay on Moosehead Lake.
 Prime habitat for the federally threatened Canada Lynx and the tranquil waters that surround treasured Lily Bay State Park would give way to up to 1,200 acres of development.
-Over 400 housing “units”, a golf course, and commercial development would be allowed.
+More than 400 housing “units,” a golf course, and commercial development would be allowed.

 Here is NRCM’s evaluation of LURC’s proposed amendments to the Plum Creek development proposal for Moosehead Lake.

 On two major issues, there is no change.
 The total number of units is unchanged and the total amount of development on Lily Bay is unchanged (although the acreage is decreased.)